-Root Car Insurance lies on the cutting edge of the insurance industry, employing the latest technology, with the goal to offer automobile owners the lowest rates.
-Root claims to help car owners save up to 52% on their car insurance, but only insures good drivers.
+Root Car Insurance is on the cutting edge of the insurance industry, employing the latest technology with the goal to offer automobile owners the lowest rates.
+Root claims to help car owners save up to 52% on their car insurance, but of course there’s a catch: it only insures good drivers.

 Based in Columbus, Ohio, Root opened for business in the 2010s with $3 million in initial funding.
-Currently, Root sells car insurance policies in 29 states, including Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah and Virginia.
+Currently, Root sells car insurance policies in Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and West Virginia.

 Root Insurance coverage options and discounts